Rhyzan/RhyzCorp-Distribution/README.md

+# RhyzCorp: Distribution
+[A Mindustry Mod] Upgraded distribution structures for both items and liquids.

 ## Issues
 - ER Bridge Conduit: bridge sprite disappears once the input block is not on screen
 - ER Bridge: theres a bit of delay